jedels/Atypical/README.md

 ## License

-This project is part of the Atypical Speech Research Initiative.
+This is the project page for the Atypical Speech Project